 - Motivation for rough volatility models and examples

 - The rough Heston model

-7. Machine learning methods for pricing
+7. Probabilistic numerical methods for non-linear pricing

 · Achdou, Yves; Pironneau, Olivier.
 Computational methods for option pricing.
 Frontiers in Applied Mathematics, 30.
 SIAM, Philadelphia, PA, 2005.

 · Björk, Tomas.
 Arbitrage theory in continuous time.
 Third edition, OUP Oxford, 2009.

 · Gatheral, Jim.
 Volatility Surface: A Practitioner’s Guide.
 Wiley, 2006.

 · Glasserman, Paul.
 Monte Carlo methods in financial engineering.
 Springer, 2003.

 · Hilber, Norbert; Reichmann, Oleg; Schwab, Christoph; Winter, Christoph.
 Computational methods for quantitative finance.
 Springer, 2013.